 What is a Back-End Developer?

-The back end of a website is a combination of technology and programming that powers a website, the behind-the-scenes functionality or brain of a site.
-This back end of a website consists of three parts that a user never sees: a server, an application, and a database.
+The 'back end' of a website is a combination of technology and programming that powers a website.
+It consists of three parts that a user never sees: a server, an application, and a database.

 What does a Back-End Developer do?